-Stephanie Yee-Kay Chan is an urban planner and organizer with experience in local governance and community participation, particularly with immigrant and BIPOC communities.
-As a Project Manager, she supports Hester Street’s work as part of New York City’s Racial Justice Commission and its role in revising the City Charter to further racial equity and inclusivity.
-She brings knowledge of facilitation, strategic research, and coalition-building.
+Stephanie Yee-Kay Chan is an urban planner and organizer with experience in local governance and community participation, particularly within immigrant and BIPOC communities.
+As a Project Manager, she brings knowledge of facilitation, strategic research, and coalition-building.

-Stephanie previously worked as an Urban Planner for the Manhattan Borough President’s Office with a geographic focus on East Harlem, East Midtown, Lower East Side/Chinatown, SoHo/NoHo, and South Street Seaport.
-Her portfolio includes a variety of planning and resiliency projects such as Borough Based Jails, East Side Coastal Resiliency, and the SoHo/NoHo Neighborhood Plan.
-Beforehand, she worked at the Chinese-American Planning Council, Center for Urban Disaster Risk Reduction and Resilience, SHoP Architects, and in immigration and refugee studies as a paralegal.
+Stephanie previously worked as an Urban Planner for the Manhattan Borough President’s Office, where her portfolio included a variety of planning, resiliency, and preservation projects centered on East Harlem, East Midtown, Lower East Side/Chinatown, SoHo/NoHo, and South Street Seaport.
+Prior, she worked at the Chinese-American Planning Council, Center for Urban Disaster Risk Reduction and Resilience, SHoP Architects, and Center for an Urban Future.

 Stephanie holds a M.S. in Urban Planning from Columbia University and a B.A. in Urban Studies from the University of California, Berkeley.
 She is a first generation immigrant from Hong Kong and lives in Brooklyn.